Will AI Replace Museum Curators? The Catalog Is Digital, But the Eye for Art Is Not

 The curators who embrace AI are not being replaced by it.
 They are becoming dramatically more effective.
 [Claim] A curator who uses AI to catalog a backlog of 10,000 objects in months instead of years, who uses computer vision to identify previously unknown connections between works in different collections, who uses provenance research tools to uncover histories that would have remained hidden — that curator is doing work that was simply impossible before.

 If you are a museum curator or aspiring to become one, the data is encouraging.
 Focus on developing your exhibition design and interpretive skills — these are your most irreplaceable competencies.
 Learn to use AI cataloging and research tools as force multipliers.
+Position yourself as the human authority who attests to your institution's interpretive claims.
 And remember that your real value was never in entering metadata into a database.
 It was in knowing why a particular ceramic bowl from the Song Dynasty deserves a place of honor in your collection, and how to help a visitor standing in front of it understand why they should care.

 The catalog is digital.
 The eye for art is eternal.